Skip To Content

 The spatial relationship to be applied to the input geometry while performing the query.
 The supported spatial relationships include intersects, contains, envelope intersects, within, and so on.
 The default spatial relationship is intersects (esriSpatialRelIntersects).

-At 10.9.1, a supportedSpatialRelationships property may be provided on the layer resource that specifies which spatial relationships are supported.
+At 10.9.1, a supportedSpatialRelationships property can be provided on the layer resource that specifies which spatial relationships are supported.

 Values: esriSpatialRelIntersects | esriSpatialRelContains | esriSpatialRelCrosses | esriSpatialRelEnvelopeIntersects | esriSpatialRelIndexIntersects | esriSpatialRelOverlaps | esriSpatialRelTouches | esriSpatialRelWithin